oracle-livelabs/oci/security-experience/introduction/introduction.md

 # Introduction

 The purpose of this workshop is to help you and make more simple for you to do your first security assessment in your Oracle Cloud Infrastructure (OCI) tenancy, going at the same time through a guided selection of available security services according to the results of your security assessment.
+Optionally, you will be able to run a provided compliance script to check the CIS (Center Internet Security) compliance for your tenant.
 By doing this workshop, you will enjoy the Oracle Unique Security Experience.

 ## About this Workshop